2rohityadav/2rohityadav/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on Angular, React;
+- 👨🏽‍💻 I’m currently working on Angular, React, VueJs;
-- 🌱 I’m currently learning GraphQL and VueJs;
+- 🌱 I’m currently learning StencilJS and React Native;
-- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
+- 🤔 I’m looking for help with React Native;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: rohityadav.techie@gmail.com;